-The clerk of court will give a brief talk to the jurors about the arrangements which will apply.
+The clerk of court will give a brief talk to the jurors about the arrangements which will apply if they are selected for jury service.
 During the talk, the clerk of court will tell you the name(s) of the accused and anyone else sufficiently important to have been named in the charge(s) and ask if you know any of these people.
 If you do, you should speak to the clerk of court.
 This would also be a good time to speak to the clerk about any other matter which may cause you concern.

-IF YOU DO NOT ATTEND COURT AS REQUIRED AND HAVE NOT ALREADY BEEN EXCUSED, THE COURT MAY FINE YOU FOR FAILING TO COMPLY WITH YOUR CITATION.
+IF YOU DO NOT ATTEND COURT AS REQUIRED, AND HAVE NOT ALREADY BEEN EXCUSED, THE COURT MAY FINE YOU FOR FAILING TO COMPLY WITH YOUR CITATION.